-His works vary in roles as performer, writer, visual artist, director, producer, designer, curator, and video editor.
+His works vary in roles as performer, writer, visual artist, director, producer, designer, curator, and filmmaker.
 He creates for exhibition on stage, on screen, on the page, in galleries, and at site-specific locations.

 His work is about making adjustments to obtain balance in an era of extremes.
 The aim is to engage the mind conceptually and perhaps tickle the heart, often mixing humor with tragedy and beauty with pain.

 Works frequently contain sociopolitical and queer empowered themes.
 There is keen interest in reexamining familiar archetypes and universally appealing topics, infusing them with a fresh, revelatory perspective.
-Visuals often take on a dream-like quality, evoking fantastical events and suggesting strange narratives, pulling viewers in for an unexpected journey.
+Visuals often take on a dream-like quality, evoking fantastical events and suggesting strange narratives, pulling viewers in for an unexpected and inspiring journey.